-Additional maintenance requirements to the DAH' ICA ar to the MID (applicable to all A 4 Additional maintenance requirements to the DAH' ICA of Indicate if any of the following types of reactifium mainten Yes No 4 Indicate if any of the following types of repetitive maintenance are included in the AMP (when replying 'YES', list the specific requirements in Appendix B) No Maintenance due to specific equipment and modifications Maintenance due to repairs a aply if the MID is used Maintenance due to life-limited components (this should b - Otherwise, this data is already part of the DAH's data used Maintenance due to mandatory continuing airworthiness i limitations (ALIs), certification maintenance requirements in the TCDS, etc.) (Civins), specific requirements Maintenance recommendations, such as time between over erhaul (TBO) intervals, issued through service bulletins, service letters, and other non-ma Maintenance due to repetitive ADs Maintenance due to specific operational/airspace directive es/requirements (altimeter, compass, transponder, etc.) Maintenance due to the type of operation or operational a pprovals Other Maintenance tasks alternative to the DAH's ICA (n ot less restrictive than the MIP) 1 - 5 Indicate if there is any maintenance task alternative to the DAH's ICA (when 'YES', list the Yes No specific alternative maintenance tasks in Appendix C) Pilo ot-owner maintenance (only for balloons not operated und ot oper ated under Subpart-DEC, or other aircraft ope - - . - Remark: pilot-owner maintenance is not allowed for aircra • • 6 Does the pilot-owner perform pilot-owner maintenance (r et.
+Additional maintenance requirements to the DAH' ICA of or to the MIP (applicable to all A MPs) 4 Indicate if any of the following types of repetitive maintenant Yes No (when replying 'YES', list the specific requirements in Appe ndix B) Maintenance due to specific equipment and modifications Maintenance due to repairs Maintenance due to life-limited components (this should be - Otherwise, this data is already part of the DAH's data used Maintenance due to mandatory continuing airworthiness i limitations (ALIs), certification maintenance requirements in the TCDS, etc.) (CMRs), specific requirements Maintenance recommendations, such as time between over erhaul (TBO) intervals, issued through service bulletins, service letters, and other non-ma Maintenance due to repetitive ADs , , , , , , , , , , , , , , , , , , , , Maintenance due to specific operational/airspace directive es/requirements (altimeter, compass, transponder, etc.) ,,- Maintenance due to the type of operation or operational a pprovals Other Maintenance tasks alternative to the DAH's ICA (n ot less restrictive than the MIP) 5 Indicate if there is any maintenance task alternative to the DAH's ICA (when 'YES', list the Yes No specific alternative maintenance tasks in Appendix C) Pilo ot-owner maintenance (only for balloons not operated und er Subpart-ADD, or sailplanes no ot oper ated under Subpart-DEC, or other aircraft ope rated under Part-NCO) Remark: pilot-owner maintenance is not allowed for aircra aft operated by a commercial AT O/DTC) 6 Does the pilot-owner perform pilot-owner maintenance (re ef.
 ML.A.803)?
-Yes No If yes, enter the name of the pilot-owner(s) authorised to p orform such maintonanco: Pilot-owner name:(NOTE)Licence n (NOTE) umber.
-Signature:Date: Signaturebate.
-NOTE: It is possible to refer to a list in the case of jointly ov vned aircraft.
-Approval/declaration of the maintenance program n) 7 Declaration by the owner: Approval by the contracted CAI 0: 'I hereby declare that this is the maintenance Approval reference no of the C programme applicable to the aircraft referred to in • block 1, and I am fully responsible for its content and, in Signature/name/date: particular, for any alternatives tasks to the DAH's data.'
-Signature/name/date: Certification stateme 8 'I will ensure that the aircraft is maintained in accordance ne and t hat the maintenance programme will be reviewed and update - Signed by the person/organisation responsible for the continuing airworthiness of the aircraft according to MLA.201: Owner/Lessee/operator CAMO/CAO Name of owner/lessee/operator or CAMO/CAO approval number: Address: Telephone/fax: Email: Signature/date:
+Yes No If yes, enter the name of the pilot-owner(s) authorised to p Pilot-owner name:(NOTE)Licence n umber: (NOTE) Signature:Date: NOTE It is possible to refer to a list in the case of identity of unad aireraft NOTE: It is possible to refer to a list in the case of jointly ov -1 7 Approval/declaration of the maintenance programn Declaration by the owner: Approval by the contracted CAN 0. 🗆 'I hereby declare that this is the maintenance Approval reference no of the CA programme applicable to the aircraft referred to in Approval reference no of the ca AIVIO, C ΑΟ. block 1, and I am fully responsible for its content and, in Signature/name/date: particular, for any alternatives tasks to the DAH's data.'
+Signature/nume/date.
+Signature/name/date: Certification stateme nt 8 'I will ensure that the aircraft is maintained in accordance with this maintenance programm e and t :hat the maintenance programme will be reviewed and update · · · · · · · · · · · · · · · · · · · Signed by the person/organisation responsible for the continuing airworthiness of the aircraft according to ML.A.201: Owner/Lessee/operator CAMO/CAO Name of owner/lessee/operator or CAMO/CAO approval n umber: Address: Telephone/fax: Email: Signature/date: